 Kerecis, the medical fish skin company, just announced a $16m series C financing.
 The company sold new shares to the value of $10m, and converted $6m of promissary notes at the time of closing.
+Investors include Emerson Collective, which was founded by Laurene Jobs, the widow of late Steve Jobs of Apple.
 According to the statement issued, the fundraise was oversubscribed.
 After the funding round, founders and related parties retain about a one-third share ownership in the company.

 “Fish skin is becoming a mainstream therapy for treating severe wounds, including diabetic wounds,” commented founder and CEO of Kerecis G.Fertram Sigurjonsson.
 “The funds from the Series C offering will allow us to continue our rapid growth and improve medical care for patients suffering from terrible wounds, which too often lead to amputations.”